-For $\mu = 1.0$ and $X = [-2.5, 2.5] \times [-3.5, 3.5]$, using the Algorithm outlined in Section \ref{sec:algo}, we train two neural networks of different sizes (depth and width).
+For $\mu = 1.0$ and $X = [-2.5, 2.5] \times [-3.5, 3.5]$, we train a neural network to solve Zubov's PDE (\ref{eq:zubov}) on $X$.
 Figure \ref{fig:vdp1} depicts the largest verifiable sublevel set, along with the learned neural Lyapunov function.
-It can be seen that the domain of attraction is quite comparable and slightly better than that provided by a sums-of-squares (SOS) Lyapunov function with a polynomial degree of 6, obtained using a standard ``interior expanding" algorithm \cite{packard2010help}.
+It can be seen that the verified ROA is quite comparable and slightly better than that provided by an SOS Lyapunov function with a polynomial degree of six, obtained using a standard ``interior expanding" algorithm \cite{packard2010help}.
 As the stiffness of the equation increases, we observe further improved advantages of neural Lyapunov approach over SOS Lyapunov functions.
-With $\mu=3.0$ and domain $X=[-3.0, 3.0]\times [-6.0, 6.0]$, the comparison of neural Lyapunov function with SOS Lyapunov function is shown in Figire \ref{fig:vdp3}.
+With $\mu=3.0$ and domain $X=[-3.0, 3.0]\times [-6.0, 6.0]$, the comparison is shown in Figure \ref{fig:vdp3}.

 \begin{example}[Two-machine power system] Consider the two-machine power system \cite{vannelli1985maximal} modelled by

 where $\delta = \frac{\pi}{3}$.
 Note that the system has an unstable equilibrium point at $(\pi/3,0)$. \end{example}